kyleoneill/SpaceJam/README.md

 A planets max population depends on its habitability and how many houses have been built.
 Population grows if there is an excess of food and consumer goods.

+## Thanks
+Thank you to [Deep-Fold](https://github.com/Deep-Fold) for making the planet and space background generator used to make most of this games sprite assets.